Looking To Go Composite?

-In general, this type of decking material is more expensive than wood materials, but that is just the up-front cost.
+In general, this type of decking material is more expensive than wood materials (on average $35 per sq. ft.), but that is just the up-front cost.
 You actually may end up saving money in the long-run by avoiding most general maintenance costs.
 Where wood can crack and splinter, composite decking is more resilient to normal wear and tear.
 Staining, resurfacing, and resealing your deck are a thing of the past.

 We've had the privilege of building some incredible decks over the years.